shmdhussaindev1/ticker_demo/README.md

 ## Files to include

-<Scroller> and <Ticker> components folders inclusing the scss/css files
+`<Scroller>` and `<Ticker>` components folders inclusing the scss/css files

 I Used the play and Pause icon as svg that is the reason I used the "@svgr/webpack" pkg

-I Used Scss for compilation so i used sass pkg
+I Used SCSS for compilation so i used sass pkg

 Here instead of API call , I used dummyData/tickerData.json file

+Other files are for demo purpose only, not required for projects

 ## Note: